nunobrum/PyLTSpice/README.md

 ### LTSteps.py ###

- `python -m PyLTSpice.LTSteps <logfile or directory where last simulation was made `
+ `python -m PyLTSpice.LTSteps <logfile or directory where last simulation was made>`

 ### Histogram.py ###

- `python -m PyLTSpice.Histogra `
+ `python -m PyLTSpice.Histogram `

 ## To whom do I talk to? ##